-- they are written down as an accounting rule, i.e. they are a standard practice of the beneficiaries or affiliated entities - they are applied consistently - they give equal treatment to all types of transactions and funding sources - the system can be demonstrated and the exchange rates are easily accessible for verifications for recording expenses in the accounts, together with the generated value, should be stamped on the original documents.
+- they are written down as an accounting rule, i.e. they are a standard practice of the beneficiaries or affiliated entities - they are applied consistently - they give equal treatment to all types of transactions and funding sources - the system can be demonstrated and the exchange rates are easily accessible for verifications the original documents.
 In any case the beneficiaries must be able to demonstrate it and the accounting system allow for easy verification of the rates used and how the conversion is operated.

+For verification purposes, the exchange rate used for recording expenses in the accounts, together with the generated value, should be stamped on

 In case the accounting practices of any of the beneficiaries or affiliated entities do not comply with the above conditions (Article 15(10)), a conversion rate has to be established using the specific clause in the special conditions.

 There is no specific definition of an exceptional exchange rate fluctuation.

-Depending on the impact of the fluctuation on the implementation of the action, different remedial actions may be envisaged: a) restructuring of the action - for example, one project component could be removed/modified b) suspension or termination of the contract c) use of the contingency reserve Refer also to Article 14(7) for the use of the contingency reserve.
+Depending on the impact of the fluctuation on the implementation of the action, different remedial actions may be envisaged:

+- a) restructuring of the action for example, one project component could be removed/modified - b) suspension or termination of the contract - c) use of the contingency reserve

+Refer also to Article 14(7) for the use of the contingency reserve.